quillopy/quillopy-mcp/README.md

 ## How it works:

-1. Ask your question in Cursor (or any assistant that supports the Quillopy MCP)
+1. Ask your question in Cursor (or any assistant that supports the MCPs)
 2. Behind the scenes, Quillopy injects the right docs — automatically
 3. You get a code completion that actually runs